Kaltsoon/nosql/material/3-mongo-operations.md

 Here are two examples of project ideas for inspiration:

 > _"Your friend forgot to buy the snacks for the party again, and they could use a shopping list database.
-A shopping list has a name, description, completion status (is the shopping list completed or not), the name of the store (e.g., "Lidl"), and the name of the shopper.
+A shopping list has a name, completion status (is the shopping list completed or not), the name of the store (e.g., "Lidl"), and the name of the shopper.
 A shopping list contains many items that the shopper should buy from the store.
 Item has a name (e.g. "Chips"), a brand (e.g. "Pringles"), quantity (e.g. 2), one or more tags (e.g. "Dairy products" or "Snacks"), and a purchased status (is the item purchased or not)."_

 > _"Your teacher needs a database to track students' grades in different courses.
-A course has a name, a teacher's name, credits, year, semester (e.g. "Spring"), language (e.g. "English"), and one more topic (e.g. "Python" or "MongoDB").
+A course has a name, a teacher's name, credits, year, semester (e.g. "Spring") and one more topic (e.g. "Python" or "MongoDB").
 A course has many grades for different students.
 A student's grading has a student's name, student number, grade (between 0 and 5), and comment (teacher's free-form textual comment regarding the grading)."_

 Come up with your own database or use the ideas above.
 Feel free to make any modifications.
 Once you have designed the database schema, create a database and the collections in MongoDB Compass.
 Then, insert a few documents into each collection using the MongoDB Shell.